mallika2011/Machine-Data-Learning/Q2_data/Report2.md

 ## Bias-Variance Trade-Off Plot obtained

-### bvplot
 ![1](Images/bvplot.png)

 ## Observations
-From the above graphs and tabulated values, we observe that with an increase in the complexity of the model the bias increases and variance decreases.
+From the above graphs and tabulated values, we observe that with an increase in the complexity of the model the bias decreases and variance increases.

 * Overfitting :
 The phenomenon of memorization can cause overfitting.
 That is with increase in the number of features, or complexity/flexibility of the model (essentially increasing the degree of the model to best fit the training data) the model extracts more information from the training sets and works well with them.
 However at the same time it will not help us generalize data and derive patterns from them.
 Thus the model may perform poorly on data sets that have not been seen before.
 This is reflected in the increase in variance with increase in complexity.
 Thus the model is said to be overfitting.
 Higher degree polynomials can usually be overfitting.